Cibola County Correctional Center: Transgender migrant detention

 Cibola County includes a dedicated section for the detention of transgender migrant detainees, one of the only such facilities after protests by immigrant groups led to the closure of the dedicated ICE GBT Pod that had housed gay, bisexual, and transgender detainees in Santa Ana.
 Transgender women detained at the facility face significant challenges, particularly due to the isolation and lack of available representation.
 The New Mexico Immigrant Law Center has sought emergency funding to provide lawyers with travel fees to provide suitable counsel.
 In some cases, however, they are more likely to have legal representation than other detainees at Cibola.

 In November 2018, Roxsana Hernandez Rodriguez, a 33 year old transgender woman seeking asylum from Honduras died from dehydration and complications from HIV infection after having been detained at CCCC for a single night.
 Hernandez had been in ICE custody for 16 days when she died, and been hospitalized for the same conditions a week before arriving at Cibola County.
 Fellow detainees witnessed her symptoms of severe dehydration and reported a lack of medical treatment or attention.
 An independent autopsy paid for by the Transgender Law Center, a group that sued ICE on behalf of Hernandez, reported deep hemorrhaging of the soft tissues and muscles over her ribs.

+HB9 and the switch to a direct contract

+In February 2026, New Mexico governor Michelle Lujan Grisham signed into law HB9, known as the Immigrant Safety Act.
+The law "bars state and local agencies from detaining people for federal civil immigration violations.
+It ends agreements that let local law enforcement act as federal immigration agents and prohibits public bodies from selling or leasing land for immigration detention."

+Ralph Lucero, chair of the Cibola County Commission, called the law "a direct threat to the economic stability of our families, our workforce, and our small rural communities."

+In March, ICE announced that it would seek a "sole source" contract with CoreCivic.
+On March 26, 2026, the Cibola County Commission voted to end their Intergovernmental Service Agreement with ICE, though they noted that they would reverse the decision if HB9 was enjoined.
+On April 30, 2026, CoreCivic signed a direct contract with ICE to keep detainees at Cibola County Correctional Facility and another New Mexico facility, Torrence County Detention Facility.